lightbend/kalix-jvm-sdk/samples/java-customer-registry-kafka-quickstart/README.md

 ## Designing

-To understand the Akka Serverless concepts that are the basis for this example, see [Designing services](https://developer.lightbend.com/docs/akka-serverless/services/development-process.html) in the documentation.
+To understand the Kalix concepts that are the basis for this example, see [Designing services](https://developer.lightbend.com/docs/akka-serverless/services/development-process.html) in the documentation.

 ## Developing